Identity Cloud

 This section provides an overview of the available Autonomous Access UIs with your deployment.

-On the Risk dashboard, Autonomous Access displays a sortable list of "anomalous" or risky events discovered during the AI/ML pipeline run.
+On the Risk dashboard, Autonomous Access displays a global map featuring sortable list of "anomalous" or risky events discovered during the AI/ML analytics run.

-To access the Risk dashboard, from the left navigation pane, navigate to Dashboard > Risk.
+To access the Risk dashboard, from the left navigation pane of the Identity Cloud admin UI, click Dashboard > Risk.

 Each event displays a summary of the event with the following information: